nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Current Implementation (Adding/removing tutorial group to tutorial class)

 The class `Classmate` facilitates all operations related to tutorial groups.
-It maintains a `UniqueTutorialClassList` containing all tutorial classes, where each class maintains a `UniqueTutorialGroupList` containing its tutorial classes.
+It maintains a `UniqueTutorialClassList` containing all tutorial classes, where each class maintains a `UniqueTutorialGroupList` containing its tutorial groups.
 Tutorial groups are identical only if all its attributes, `GroupName`, `ClassCode` and `GroupType` are the same.
-The `Classmate` contains a summary of all the logic of the interaction between tutorial group and tutorial class adding tutorial groups to tutorial classes (e.g. `AddGroupCommand`)  executed on the `UniqueTutorialGroupList`, and adding students to tutorial groups.
+`Classmate` contains a summary of all the logic of the interaction between tutorial group and tutorial class such as adding tutorial groups to tutorial classes (e.g. `AddGroupCommand`)  executed on the `UniqueTutorialGroupList`.

 The following operations are implemented:
 * `Classmate#hasTutorialGroup(TutorialGroup tutorialGroup)` - Checks if tutorial group is in ClassMATE
 * `Classmate#addTutorialGroup(TutorialGroup tutorialGroup)` - Adds tutorial group to ClassMATE
 * `Classmate#removeTutorialGroup(TutorialGroup tutorialGroup)` - Deletes existing tutorial group from ClassMATE
 * `UniqueTutorialClassList#contains(TutorialGroup toCheck)`  - Checks if tutorial group is in any of the tutorial classes
 * `UniqueTutorialClassList#add(TutorialGroup toAdd)`  - Adds tutorial group to its respective class
 * `TutorialClass#getTutorialGroups()`  - Retrieves the list of tutorial groups within the TutorialClass
 * `TutorialClass#createTestTutorialClass(ClassCode classCode)`  - Creates a dummy tutorial class from the class code of the tutorial group for checking

 Given below is an example of how the tutorial group features can be used:

 Step 1.
 The user executes an `addcg gn/1 c/G06 type/OP1` command.
 The `addcg` command calls `Model#hasTutorialClass()`,
-and the model component checks if the TutorialClass specified by the class code exists, then checks whether the tutorial group already exists using `Model#hasTutorialGroup()`and calls `Model#addTutorialGroup()` if it does not.
+and the model component checks if the TutorialClass specified by the class code exists and throws an exception if it does not.
+It then checks whether the tutorial group already exists using `Model#hasTutorialGroup()`and calls `Model#addTutorialGroup()` if it does not.

 The checking of whether the tutorial class and tutorial group already exists is done as such:
 `Classmate` calls the `contains` method of its `UniqueTutorialClassList`.
 This method is overloaded to accept